apify/apify-docs/docs/storage/request_queue.md

 ---
 title: Request queue
-description: Documentation of Request queues, which allow you to queue URLs for your crawler to visit.
+description: Queue URLs for an actor to visit in its run.
+Learn how to share your queues between actor runs.
+Access and manage request queues from the Apify app or via API.

 menuWeight: 6.3
 paths:
     - storage/request-queue